LukasMurdock/LukasMurdock.github.io/_posts/2022-12-22-management.md

 ### Outcome super prompt

+Process goal: help teams focus on what they are measuring (instead of how they will measure it).

 [Outcome Super Prompt](https://cutlefish.substack.com/p/tbm-4252-outcome-super-prompt)

 > Right now we are working to improve the ______A________ ______B________ for ______C_______ which we could potentially measure by tracking _____D_______.

 ### The Tick Tock Doc

+Process goal: strategy for sharing new information throughout an organization.

 [The tick tock doc](https://larahogan.me/blog/the-art-of-the-tick-tock-doc/)